 The house inspection report is an objective, third-party assessment conducted by a home inspector, whereas the seller’s disclosure statement is a subjective account of the property’s condition provided by the seller.

-Buyers should review both documents carefully to gain a comprehensive understanding of the property’s condition.
+Buyers should review both documents carefully to comprehensively understand the property’s condition.

 What Does a Home Inspection Cover?